 3 Bedroom holiday penthouse rental in Denia (Las Marinas)

-Casa Victoria is a new Penthouse just 200 meters from the beach In Las Marinas.
-It has 3 bedrooms, 2 bathrooms, terrace with sea views, 2 pools, air con, wifi, private parking.
+Casa Victoria is a beautiful, new Penthouse situated just 200 meters from the sandy beach in Las Marinas, Denia.
+It has 3 bedrooms, 2 bathrooms, several terraces, with sea views, 2 communal pools, AC, super fast fiber wifi and private parking.

-If you want a fabulous apartment then look no further than Casa Victoria in Las Marinas, Dénia.
-This beautiful Penthouse apartment with sea views has lift, 3 bedrooms, 2 bathrooms, air conditioning in the lounge and main bedroom with ceiling fans in the other 2 bedrooms.
-The property has wifi and private secure parking.
-The kitchen is fully equipped with large fridge/freezer and dishwasher.
+If you want a fabulous modern apartment just 200m from the beach, then look no further than Casa Victoria in Las Marinas, Dénia.
+This beautiful Penthouse apartment with sea views has lift, 3 bedrooms, 2 bathrooms, air conditioning in the lounge, and main bedroom with ceiling fans in the other 2 bedrooms.
+The property has super fast fiber wifi and private secure parking.
+The kitchen is fully equipped with a large fridge/freezer and dishwasher.

 This is a duplex apartment with a double bedroom and bathroom on the ground floor, so anyone who has mobility problems does not have to use the stairs.
-On the upper floor there is a double bedroom and also a separate twin bedroom, again, with a separate bathroom.
-On the terrace which looks direct to the sea and overlooking the two pools and tennis court you have sunbeds and a table and chairs so you can sit relax and have a drink .
+On the upper floor there is a double bedroom and also a separate twin bedroom, again, with a separate shower room.
+On the terrace which looks direct to the sea and overlooking the two pools and tennis court, you have sunbeds and a table and chairs so you can sit relax and have a drink.
 There is a large swimming pool and separate children’s pool.
-The property is situated just 5 km from Dénia and is close to shops and supermarkets.
+The property is situated just 5 km from the center of Denia and is close to shops and supermarkets.
 You may have some noise from the road.

 This is a beautiful new apartment in the best area of Las Marinas.
-Dénia is a wonderful town with its tree lined Main Street, full of shops and restaurants, 3 Marinas where you can watch the boats come and go and at around 6pm each day the fishing boats return with their daily catch.
-So why not go down to the port, but some fresh fish direct from the boats, take it home and enjoy it on your terrrace.
-Also, take a trip to either Ibiza or Mallorca.
-The ferries leave and return each day from the port in Dénia.
+Dénia is a wonderful town with its tree lined main street, full of shops and restaurants, thre marinas where you can watch the boats come and go and at around 6pm each day the fishing boats return with their daily catch.
+So why not go down to the port, buy some fresh fish direct from the boats, take it home, and enjoy it on your terrace?
+There are ferries that leave from Denia port to both Ibiza and Majorca as well as a catamaran service to and from the popular town of Javea.

 Everything is here at Casa Victoria for you, so come and enjoy.